 Generally, body-oriented approaches to psychotherapy use physical or psychological exercises to bring unconscious material (held as tensions in the body) to the surface where it can be consciously processed through some form of spoken dialogue.

-Apart from some notable and important exceptions (addressed in module 3), craniosacral therapy offers a way of integrating unresolved experiences held in the body without the need for verbal processing.
+Apart from some notable and important exceptions (addressed in module 3), core process craniosacral therapy offers a way of integrating unresolved experiences held in the body without the need for verbal processing.
 In this respect, we find some common ground with EMDR.

 This course explores how we hold and organise unresolved experiences using the transverse structures of the body (thoracic inlet, respiratory diaphragm, pelvic bowl, etc.) The craniosacral techniques taught are those we can use to bring attention to and invite softening within these structures.